theiagen/public_health_bioinformatics/docs/workflows/data_import/create_terra_table.md

   - By default:
     - `sample01.lane2_flowcell3.fastq.gz` will be represented by `sample01` in the table
     - `sample02_negativecontrol.fastq.gz` will be represented by `sample02` in the table
-  - See “How to determine the appropriate `file_ending` for your data” above to learn how to change this default behavior
+  - See "How to determine the appropriate `file_ending` for your data" above to learn how to change this default behavior
 - Your data in the appropriate columns, dependent on the values of `assembly_data` and `paired_end`

     | table columns | `assembly_data` is true  | `paired_end` is true | `assembly_data` **AND** `paired_end` are false |